aws/sagemaker-spark/sagemaker-pyspark-sdk/README.rst

 Note: Make sure your SageMaker Notebook instance can talk to your EMR Cluster.
 This means:

-- They are in the same VPC or different `peered VPCs <http://docs.aws.amazon .com/AmazonVPC/latest/UserGuide/vpc-peering.html>`__.
+- They are in the same VPC or different `peered VPCs <http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-peering.html>`__.
 - The EMR Cluster Security group allows TCP port 8998 on the SageMaker Notebook Security group to ingress.

 Installing sagemaker_pyspark in a Spark EMR Cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-sagemaker_pyspark works with EMR `5.10.0`.
-To install sagemaker_pyspark in EMR:
+sagemaker_pyspark works with ``EMR-5-8.0`` (which runs Spark 2.2).
+To install sagemaker_pyspark
+in EMR:

 Create a bootstrap script to install sagemaker_pyspark in your new EMR cluster: